ubsicap/usfm/master/_sources/notes_study/index.rst.txt

 .. note::

 	**Important Notes:** The use of USFM markup for study Bible authoring is supported by an editing environment which understands the structure of study additions to a standard USFM  scripture translation text.
-ParaTExt 7.3 and beyond provides support for study Bible content authoring through an enhanced multi-pane editing window.
-A project must be initiated in ParaTExt specifically as a Study Bible project in order to have these enhancements enabled.
+Paratext 7.3 and beyond provides support for study Bible content authoring through an enhanced multi-pane editing window.
+A project must be initiated in Paratext specifically as a Study Bible project in order to have these enhancements enabled.

-	Study Bible projects initiated in earlier versions of ParaTExt will have used a multiple project arrangement in order to manage the various study content items.
-These projects will need to be merged into a single study Bible project in order to make use of the enhanced editor in ParaTExt 7.3.
-ParaTExt 7.3 provides a software tool to assist with merging multi-project study Bible contents.
+	Study Bible projects initiated in earlier versions of Paratext will have used a multiple project arrangement in order to manage the various study content items.
+These projects will need to be merged into a single study Bible project in order to make use of the enhanced editor in Paratext 7.3.
+Paratext 7.3 provides a software tool to assist with merging multi-project study Bible contents.

-	Please ask your ParaTExt supporter for additional help with initial study Bible setup and configuration.
-ParaTExt Helps on working with study Bibles, and a Study Bible Authoring guide are also available to registered users from the ParaTExt `website <http://paratext.org>`_.
+	Please ask your Paratext supporter for additional help with initial study Bible setup and configuration.
+Paratext Helps on working with study Bibles, and a Study Bible Authoring guide are also available to registered users from the Paratext `website <http://paratext.org>`_.